The MillenniumTNG Project: Semi-analytic galaxy formation models on the past lightcone: Updates to L-Galaxies

+If desired, the spatial coordinates of the lightcone intersections can be further refined by using the particle IDs that were used to track the galaxies at time $t_0$, and then looking up their nearest lightcone crossing in the ``most-bound particle lightcone'' data produced during the N-body run.
 In Figure~\ref{fig:corrections}, we examine how large the corresponding corrections are for a galaxy lightcone output covering the redshift range $z=0$ to $z=1$.
 We consider the difference between the lightcone crossing when the linear interpolation is used and the actual crossing obtained by looking up the particle ID used to label the galaxy's position in the stored N-body particle lightcone output.
 We have subdivided the redshift range into 50 equal redshift bins, and for each redshift bin, we analyse the distribution of the differences both in comoving position (top panel) and peculiar velocity (bottom panel).
 Solid lines give the median for each redshift bin, while the dashed lines indicate the $16^{\rm th}$ and $84^{\rm th}$ percentiles of the corresponding distributions.
 We give results both for type-2 galaxies, as well as for type-0 and type-1 galaxies which still have their own dark matter subhalos.

 For type-2 galaxies, the characteristic sizes of the corresponding corrections are around $\sim 11\,{\rm kpc}$ and $\sim 7\,{\rm km\, s^{-1}}$ for positions and velocities, respectively, fairly independent of redshift.
 These differences appear negligibly small on average, at least for the large number of outputs and thus good time resolution we have in MTNG.
 For the type-0 and type-1 galaxies, the values of the differences are considerably larger, and lie typically at around $\sim 20\,{\rm kpc}$ and $\sim 70\,{\rm km\, s^{-1}}$, respectively.
 But here the most-bound particle can be viewed as a questionable tracer anyhow, and is not necessarily expected to yield a better position and velocity for the corresponding galaxy in the first place.
 Recall that type 0/1s are set to the position of the minimum potential particle in a halo (this is often the same particle as the most bound one, but not always).
 The most bound particle ID, as well as the minimum potential ID, may also change between two output times.
 For the velocity, type 0/1s are set to the bulk velocity of the halo, not the velocity of a single particle.
 While the most-bound particle of the halo should be quite `cold' and have a small velocity relative to the halo, this velocity is not negligible and the main reason why the velocity ``corrections'' turn out to be much larger than for type-2s, simply because we here compare the bulk velocity of a whole halo with the velocity of a single particle in the halo.
 We thus think that picking the position and velocity of the most-bound particle for type 0 and 1 galaxies instead of using the centres and bulk velocities of their subhalos is not expected to yield better accuracy for the lightcone crossings.